brutdefut/ficisertligi/_posts/2022-01-02-bushmills-original.md

 Nose; vanilla, brown sugar, alcohol burn, apple soap.
 Palate; sweetness, spice and watery feeling.
 Finish; more spice, more sweetness, warm and short.
-With the cooler, alcohol burn decreases a little and the whiskey becomes drinkable.
+With the cooler stones, alcohol burn decreases a little and the whiskey becomes drinkable.

 Triple distilled, like all other Irish whiskeys.
 Matured in bourbon and sherry casks and bottled at 40% abv (80 proof).
 Caramel coloured and blend of single malt and grain whiskeys.
 The grain used in the blend is purchased from Midleton Distillery.